varuntech18/educative_courses/CONTRIBUTING.md

-# Coursera courses database
+# Educative courses database
-This comprises of data on courses assisting a noesis on technical subjects
+This comprises of data on courses assisting in learning technical subjects

 ## Procedure :
 1. Fork this repository and edit as per the following rules.